Jamil Jivani: Think Tank Fellow

+Punditry and dismissal from Bell

+He has written about youth and equality issues for Huffington Post. and has articles published frequently in Postmedia chains.

-On September 8, 2020, Bell Media announced that Jamil Jivani would host a new weekday nightly radio talk show 'Tonight with Jamil Jivani', from 10:00 PM - 11:00 PM.
-The show would air on NEWSTALK 1010 and across the iHeart Radio Network.
+On September 8, 2020, Bell Media announced that Jamil Jivani would host a new weekday nightly radio talk show Tonight with Jamil Jivani, from 10:00 PM – 11:00 PM.
+The show would air on CFRB and across the iHeart Radio Network.
 In February 2021, Bell Media went under a corporate restructuring within its radio division.
-It was announced Jamil Jivani would move to the 7:00 PM - 10:00 PM time slot and his show would be rebranded as 'The Jamil Jivani Show'.
-Jivani was later fired from Bell Media, which he claimed was due to him not conforming to black stereotypes.
-In August of 2022, Jamil Jivani sued Bell Media for wrongful dismissal and breach of contract.
+It was announced Jamil Jivani would move to the 7:00 PM – 10:00 PM time slot and his show would be rebranded as The Jamil Jivani Show.

+Jivani was later fired from Bell Media, which he claimed was due to him not conforming to Black stereotypes.
+In August 2022, Jamil Jivani sued Bell Media for wrongful dismissal and breach of contract.
+Bell filed a statement of defence, claiming that Jivani was let go because he showed disdain for concerns raised by Bell management over issues such as avoiding pushing back against COVID-19 misinformation and misgendering Demi Lovato.

+Political career

+On December 11, 2019, the Government of Ontario appointed Jivani as the province's first Advocate for Community Opportunities.
+In this role, and as a Special Advisor to the Premier, Jivani opened lines of communication between communities and the government to empower community members and enabled them to increase their participation in government decision-making.
+Critics, such as his former mentor Neil Price, felt that Jivani used his role to criticize the communities that he was supposed to uplift.
+He was reappointed on April 1, 2022, but resigned on June 9 after criticizing Education Minister Stephen Lecce on social media over the closure of schools and vaccine passports during the COVID-19 pandemic in Ontario.

+Jivani moderated the first unofficial debate during the 2022 Conservative Party of Canada leadership election where he took aim at Patrick Brown, who skipped the debate by arguing that he was manipulating diaspora politics to boost his campaign.
+An official working for Brown said that the party should welcome new Canadians to the party.